 With their distinctive russet fur, tufted ears and twitching tail, a red squirrel is a captivating sight.
 Autumn is a great time to see them as they forage nuts to cache for the long winter months.
 The introduction of the grey squirrel from North America caused our once common red squirrel to retreat, disappearing from great swathes of the country.
-The total UK population is now thought to be as low as 120,000 animals, with less than 40,000 animals found in Ireland.

 Tune into the sights and sounds of the woodland and forest, listen for the squirrels’ distinctive chattering call and look out for the gnawed husks of pine cones both on the ground and raining down from above!

 Find red squirrels

 Red squirrels are widespread across Northern Ireland but, in many areas, you are much more likely to see their grey cousins.
 Luckily, there are still numerous places locally where red squirrels can be spotted and in recent years their populations have been increasing, thanks to conservation efforts.

 Red squirrels are found in both deciduous and coniferous woods in Northern Ireland; areas with plenty of hazelnuts in autumn are particularly favoured.
 You may also find pine cones that have been nibbled, leaving what looks like an apple core behind.
 Squirrels make a rough nest, called a 'drey', of twigs, leaves and strips of bark in the fork of a branch, high in the tree canopy.
 Like most wild animals, red squirrels tend to be shy of people, so keep as quiet as you can.
 A good first place to look is on feeders if they are around, as red squirrels are just as keen on peanuts as their grey cousins.

 Red squirrels in the forest park are protected by volunteers from the Glens Red Squirrel Group.
 The group offer arranged walks through the forest park and maintain squirrel feeders, providing a good chance to see reds.